 Add these wildlife-spotting destinations to your Alberta bucket list

 On the Road: AMA members save up to 25%—and get additional benefits—on car rentals booked through AMA Travel

 Where to Stay: Just east of the Cowboy Trail, the Best Western Plus Okotoks Inn & Suites is one of that town’s newest hotels.
 AMA members save up to 10% on already great hotel prices by booking at with AMA Travel

-Things to Do: Explore the Kananaskis Valley with Inside Out Experience’s Saddle and Paddle package.
-Save 15% on adult rates and 20% on the family rate.
-And use your Parks Canada Discovery Pass for free entry to Bar U Ranch National Historic Site: Save $10 on a family pass purchased at any AMA centre
+Things to Do: Explore the Kananaskis Valley.
+Use your Parks Canada Discovery Pass for free entry to Bar U Ranch National Historic Site: Save $10 on a family pass purchased at any AMA centre